 Can I just book in for a vaccination once I am contacted?

 We will be running specific clinics for the vaccinations and you will need to book into one of those, please.
-We hope to have a suitable online booking system up and running soon, but are waiting to be given access to this by NHS England.
-Please bear with us, your invitation may well come via a text message.
+We now have a suitable online booking system and our preferred method of invitation will be via a text message.
 If you do not use a mobile phone, please do not worry, we will contact you via other means.

 How quickly will I get immunity after vaccination?

 The scientists tell us that your body generally starts to produce an immune response about 21 days after vaccination, but each individual may be slightly different, Even if you are immune, the scientists are unsure whether you can still carry the virus and therefore infect other people.
 That is why you should continue to take precautions even after you have been vaccinated.
 So, continue to wear masks, observe social distancing and wash your hands regularly.
 The guidance about when you should have yuour second dose of vaccination is changing rapidly, and we will adjust our vaccination programme in accordance with the latest guidance.

 Will I need further vaccinations after the initial doses?

 We do not yet know the answer to this question.